benjaminbenais/copilot-theme/README.md

 ### Notes:

-This theme is still in progress.
 Feel free to open a pull request if you notice something wrong or would like to make a change.

 Font used: [Cascadia Code](https://github.com/microsoft/cascadia-code)